Garden dormouse: Classification

 On the islands of the Mediterranean Sea, all of the several subspecies of garden dormouse are very rare.
 These are the Sardinian garden dormouse (E. q. sardus), the Sicilian garden dormouse (E. q. dichrurus), the Liparian garden dormouse (E. q. liparensis), the Balearic garden dormouse (E. q. gymnesicus) and the Formentera Island garden dormouse (E. q. ophiusae), which is notable for its larger size and all-black tail.
 The populations of western Asia and north Africa, on the other hand, have recently been separated into their own species, Eliomys melanurus.

+In culture

+To draw attention to the limits of the adaptability, the Swiss nature conservation organisation Pro Natura has named the garden dormouse "Animal of the Year" in 2022.